Big Lots moving into bigger spot near Charleston; 4 new fitness studios opening

 New generation

-A third-generation descendant of the owner of a former longtime shop in downtown Charleston is opening her own business in West Ashley.
+A third-generation Charleston retailer is opening her own business in West Ashley.

-Lauren Ellison Fox, the granddaughter of the owner of the former Ellison Shoes on King Street and later Bob Ellis Shoes that was sold in 1959 and closed in 2016, is launching Ellifox, a children's clothing store at 1662 Savannah Highway, Suite 200.
+Lauren Ellison Fox, the granddaughter and daughter of the owners of the former Ellison Shoes and Bob Ellis Shoes, both onetime King Street merchants, is launching Ellifox, a children's clothing store at 1662 Savannah Highway.

 Fox, a criminal defense and personal injury lawyer, has worked in corporate retail for companies such as Montblanc, BCBG Max Azria and Juicy Couture.